rouyng/airspotbot/README.md

 - `[TWITTER]`: Twitter API credentials and options related to tweet interval and format.
 Also includes options related to screenshots.
 - `[ADSB]`: ADS-B Exchange API credentials, spotting location information and filters to determine which aircraft are spotted/tweeted.
 - `[LOCATION]`: Options for configuring location descriptions and reverse geocoding of aircraft locations.
 Has options for manually specifying a location description or connecting to Pelias and 3geonames APIs.
 See "Location description" section below for more details
-- `[MISC]`: Various debugging options for testing and logging purposes.

 Additional documentation on each individual option is provided as comments in the example `asb.config` file included in this repository.